Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Second order dissipative hydrodynamics based on quasiparticle model

 Now, we investigate the sensitivity of dissipative quantities to the temperature dependence of $\tau_R$.
 We solve Eqs.~\eqref{energy_evolution}, \eqref{pi_evolution} and \eqref{Pi_evolution} numerically by providing the initial conditions relevant to RHIC energies.
-We choose the initial proper time and temperature to be $\tau_0=0.5$ fm/c and $T_0 = 0.31$ GeV respectively.
+We choose the initial proper time and temperature to be $\tau_0=0.5$ fm/c and $T_0 = 0.31$ GeV respectively, following the previous studies~\cite{Srivastava:1999ekv,Bhatt:2010cy,Chandra:2015rdz}.
 The initial values of viscous contributions are taken as $\pi(\tau_0)= \Pi(\tau_0)= 0$ GeV/fm$^3$.
+The (2+1) flavor lattice QCD EoS~\cite{Cheng:2007jq,Borsanyi:2013bia} is used to close this system of equations.
 In Figs.~\ref{shear_evo} and \ref{bulk_evo}, the proper time evolution of shear stress tensor and magnitude of bulk viscous pressure respectively are plotted for different temperature dependent $\tau_R$.
+The evolution is plotted for $\tau_R = 2(\eta/s)/T,\,1.5(\eta/s)/T$ and $(\eta/s)/T$.
 We observe that both shear and bulk pressures have strong dependency on the form of $\tau_R$.
-The effect of viscous contributions are high for $\tau_R = 3(\eta/s)/T$, while it is the lowest for $\tau_R = (\eta/s)/T$.
-We note that, at early times, the shear and bulk pressures are found to be high compared to the later times for every $\tau_R$.
-We also plot the viscous terms for the constant value of $\tau_R$ ($0.25$ fm/c) taken in Ref.~\cite{Bhadury:2020ivo} for comparison.
-It is to be noted that effect of $\pi$ and $\Pi$ is maximum for this constant value of $\tau_R$ compared to the temperature dependent forms considered here.
+The effect of viscous contributions are high for $\tau_R = 2(\eta/s)/T$, while it is the lowest for $\tau_R = (\eta/s)/T$.
+We also plot the viscous terms for a constant value of relaxation time, $\tau_R = 0.15$ fm/c, chosen arbitrarily.
+We note that, at early times, the shear and bulk pressures are found to be high compared to the later times for every $\tau_R$ considered here.

 In Fig.~\ref{pLpT}, we analyze the pressure anisotropy of the medium, which is defined as